Arithmetic diagonal cycles on unitary Shimura varieties: Semi-global integral models

 \subsection{Hyperspecial level at $v_0$}

 In this case we assume that the place $v_0$ is unramified over $p$, and that $v_0$ either splits in $F$ or is inert in $F$ and the hermitian space $W_{v_0}$ is split.
-We also assume $p \neq 2$ if there is any $v \in \CV_p$ which is non-split in $F$.
-We are going to define smooth models over $O_{E,(\nu)}$.
+We also assume $p \neq 2$ if there is any $v \in \CV_p$ which is non-split in $F$.\footnote{In the construction of semi-global models in \cite[\S\S4--5]{RSZ4}, this assumption is relaxed to the assumption that, when $p = 2$, all $v \in \CV_2$ are unramified in $F$.} We are going to define smooth models over $O_{E,(\nu)}$.